 You can pass them directly to sales if they’re ready to be given a sales pitch.
 If they aren’t ready, assign them to a lead nurturing campaign that will foster their interest.

 Identify where they are in their sales process, and nurture them appropriately.
 For example, if they’re still in the awareness phase, nurture them by offering more information on the value and importance of your solution.
 If they’re in the sales process, you can notify them about your promotional offers and the solutions you offer that are best for them.

 Step 4: Transfer Leads to the Sales Team

 Once a lead is ready to buy, it’s time for the sales team to pitch your solution.
-Although you can complete this step manually, a good CRM lets you automate this process through simple marketing automation, so your sales team can do it right away.
-Make sure the salesperson has all the information they need in advance, so they get to know your lead, their needs, and the perfect solution for them.
+Although you can complete this step manually, a good CRM lets you automate this process through simple marketing automation, so your sales team can do it immediately.
+Make sure the salesperson has all the information they need in advance so they get to know your lead, their needs, and the perfect solution for them.

 Once the sales rep gets the lead, they can see it in the form of an intuitive lead profile.
 Then they can get a better understanding of the lead and contact them right away.

 No process is complete without analysis.
 So your entire lead management system should be under the constant analysis of stakeholders to identify possible bottlenecks and find out better ways to convert leads.